Script to move files and folders on Mac

 To move a file or folder to another location on a Mac, the user will first have to navigate to the location on the Finder application and use the context menu ‘Copy’ option or press command + X to cut the file.
-Then, they have to open the target location and use the context menu ‘Paste’ option or press command + V to paste the file/folder to that location.
-This method is tedious for the device administrator when managing multiple endpoints and impractical when moving multiple files or folders or doing a batch operation.
+Then open the target location and use the context menu ‘Paste’ option or press command + V to paste the file/folder to that location.
+This method might prove tedious for the device administrator when managing multiple endpoints and impractical when moving multiple files or folders or performing a batch operation.
 On the other hand, using a script to automate this process is easy, efficient, and effective.
 This doc includes shell scripts that you can run using Hexnode’s Execute Custom Script action to remotely move files or folders on a Mac.

 File extension – .sh